ni/measurement-plugin-integration-example-python/docs/Measurement Plug-In Client Integration.md

 # Integrating Measurement Plug-Ins with User applications

 Users can call and execute measurement plug-ins from their applications.
-This document focuses on a **sequencer** as the user application.
+This document considers a **sequencer** as the user application.

 ## Scenario: Sequencing Measurement Plug-Ins

 Consider a user application designed to sequence and execute measurement tasks.
-How can support for measurement plug-ins be effectively incorporated into this application?
+How can support for Measurement Plug-ins be effectively incorporated into this application?

 ## Solution: Measurement Plug-In Clients

-Measurement plug-in clients allow users to easily call and execute measurements directly from a Python script, streamlining the process of invoking measurements within the user application.
+Measurement Plug-In clients allow users to easily call and execute measurements directly from a Python script, streamlining the process of invoking measurements within the user application.

 Note: Refer to this [document](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/meas-plugin-client-python.html) for more information on the Measurement Plug-In Client with Python.